-Anaplastic thyroid cancer typically starts within the thyroid as a growth, or bump (nodule) in the thyroid that quickly grows out of the otherwise normal thyroid tissue.
+Anaplastic thyroid cancer starts within the thyroid as a growth, or bump (nodule) in the thyroid that quickly grows out of the otherwise normal thyroid tissue.
 Anaplastic thyroid cancer can grow alarmingly fast and spread very rapidly.
+Thryoid cancer patients rarely present with symptoms but anaplastic thyroid cancer is an exception to that observation in that most patients actually present with symptoms.
+Anaplastic thyroid cancer patients often present with a rapidly progressing neck mass.
+Patients can also often present with hoarseness (vocal cord paralysis), difficulty swallowing or a mass in the neck which does not move.
 Unlike other more common types of thyroid cancer, prompt evaluation and treatment is critical to successful management of this most aggressive thyroid cancer.

 Have a Question?

 We know that there is a lot of information on the site and it can be hard to take it all in.
 If you have a question for our surgeons or for our office, please contact us using this form and we'd be happy to help.

 Anaplastic thyroid cancers almost always spread to neck lymph nodes.
 When anaplastic thyroid cancer has spread to neck lymph nodes, they may not cause any symptoms and may be found easily by the examination of the neck by a skilled doctor’s hands or conversely only detected by examination with high resolution ultrasound of the neck with fine needle aspiration analysis of the cells under a microscope.
 The determination of the anaplastic thyroid cancer’s extent of disease is critical in planning treatment including the feasibility of complete removal of the neck disease if there is no evidence of the distant spread of the cancer.